foxlet/macOS-Simple-KVM/README.md

 sudo eopkg install qemu python3 # for Solus OS
 ```

+Extracting `qemu` on Solus OS may take up to a few minutes, so please be patient.

 ## Step 1
 Run `jumpstart.sh` to download installation media for macOS (internet required).
 The default installation uses Catalina, but you can choose which version to get by adding either `--high-sierra`, `--mojave`, or `--catalina`.
 For example:
 ```